mahfuz195/Intel-ai-iot-adas-project/README.md

 It was fun working on this project.
 I would like to thank Intel and Udacity for giving me the opportunity through the Intel AI Scholarship, to learn more about IoT Edge Computing.

+### A personal note

+A few days back I saw a job advertisement from one of the renowned automated vehicle companies.
+There was a question "What is the most exceptional thing you have done?".
+That made me wonder what I have done to can be exceptional.
+Maybe this project?
+But happy to pull this project off, even after a huge graduate research workload. :)